Openstack: Some first steps (revisited with Opentofu)

 }

-}These are equivalent to openstack commands:
+}These are equivalent to Openstack command openstack image create:

 # Equivalent 1 command example of the 3 VM creation above.

-openstack image create "ubuntu-24.04-removeme" \
+openstack image create "cirros-removeme" \

 --file /var/lib/libvirt/base-image-pool/cirros-0.6.3-x86_64-disk.img \